 To date, there are little decisions made on this subject, related to the practice of limiting tethering.
-The BEREC NN REPORT 201930 presents the following:
+The BEREC NN REPORTS presents the following:

-- Norway: when preparing the report, it was researching the practices of tethering restriction.
-There is not yet a formal decision. - United Kingdom: it is reported that a research on the limitations included by a mobile operator was under way.
+- Norway: Restricting tethering or the impossibility of inserting the SIM card in a router was considered against the regulation. - United Kingdom: it is reported that a research on the limitations included by a mobile operator was under way.
 The operator voluntarily decided to retire the restriction before there was a formal decision.
-Another paragraph of the report stated that these limitations were found amongst the practices which would mean a breach of the regulation on Network Neutrality. - Germany.
+Another paragraph of the report stated that these limitations were found amongst the practices which would mean a breach of the regulation on Network Neutrality.

+- Germany.
 A legal suit presented by an association of consumers and users is quoted related to the tariff "Vodafone Pass" (zero-rating offer), where the traffic on tethering was excluded of the bonus and charged to the main tariff.
-It is briefly explained that the court dismissed the suit because of contract reasons.31

-Actions in Spain related to tethering restrictions
+It is briefly explained that the court dismissed the suit because of contract reasons. - Greece.
+A new judgement case related to the terms restricting tethering in the contracts was found: ISPs answered that the link was not in practice applied and that the sole restrictions made reference to the data Exchange between different SIM cards.
+Terms and conditions were explained and the case was closed.